chrisjesuscj/constructpy/README.md

 - **Built area**: Checks the ratio of the footprint area and total available area in the site;
 - **Location**: Checks the distance of the construction site and the nearest major city according to a provided database.

 All tests query the IFC database and return a score between 0 and 1 where 0 is the minimum constructability score and 1 the maximum.
-The IFC objects queried and the specific test criteria are described in depth in the [documentation](https://chrisjesuscj.github.io/constructpy).
+The IFC objects queried and the specific test criteria are described in depth in the [documentation](https://chrisjesuscj.github.io/constructpy) (WIP).

 ## Installation